Here's a full list of remaining pre-season fixtures for Rhinos, Tigers, Trinity, Bulldogs, Rams, Rovers and Hunslet

 Sunday, January 16:

-Featherstone Rovers v Leeds Rhinos (3pm), Halifax Panthers v Wakefield Trinity (3pm), York City Knights v Castleford Tigers (3pm).
+Featherstone Rovers v Leeds Rhinos (3pm), Halifax Panthers v Wakefield Trinity (3pm), Widnes Vikings v Batley Bulldogs (3pm), York City Knights v Castleford Tigers (3pm).

 Friday, January 21: